elastic/rally/README.rst

 1. Create a new Kibana instance pointing to Rally's Elasticsearch data store
 2. Create an index pattern "rally-*" and use "trial-timestamp" as time-field name (you might need to import some data first)
-3. Go to Settings > Objects and import `rally/resources/kibana.json`
+3. Go to Settings > Objects and import `rally/resources/kibana.json`.
+Note that it assumes that the environment name is "nightly".
+Otherwise you won't see any data in graphs.
+You can either provide "nightly" as environment name during the initial configuration of Rally or search and replace it with your environment name before uploading.

 Installing Rally
 ~~~~~~~~~~~~~~~~